wacncontent/CustomizeTool/output/includes/app-service-mobile-dotnet-backend-web-and-mobile.md

 Then, you will create a web app, using the same database as your mobile app.
 At the end of the tutorial, you will have a web client and a mobile client that work with the same data.

->[AZURE.NOTE] If you want to get started with Azure Websites before signing up for an Azure account, go to [Try Azure Websites](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure Websites.
+>[AZURE.NOTE] If you want to get started with Azure before signing up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure.
 No credit cards required; no commitments.

 ## Create a new mobile app backend and client